hillaper/Rela2x/README.md

 **API reference:**
 The [API reference](#api-reference) below lists everything that `from rela2x import *` exposes.
 For the full detail of any individual function or class, refer to its docstring in the source modules under `src/rela2x/_core/`.
 (A thorough dedicated documentation page is planned for the future.)

+**Math rendering in GitHub:**
+Note that GitHub does not render LaTeX math in Markdown properly.
+To see the equations typeset, view the README file in a Jupyter Notebook, or other Markdown viewer that supports math rendering.

 ## Releases

 **Rela²x 0.0.1:**